ToriLXJ/CVD_SSaSS/README.md

-This is the data analysis of CVD model. \n
-Run.ipynb is all your need.
+This is the data analysis of CVD model. run.ipynb is all your need.